 - extra precautions may need to be taken during labour.

 There are things you can do to help manage your condition during pregnancy that you can start doing while trying to get pregnant:

-- using a preventative inhaler when you get a cough or cold – speak to a doctor about using preventer inhalers in pregnancy
+- using a preventative inhaler when you get a cough or cold or as advised by your healthcare professional – speak to your asthma nurse or specialist about using preventer inhalers in pregnancy

 - avoiding smoking